 Reedsburg in Sauk County, Wisconsin — The American Midwest (Great Lakes)

 Location.
-43° 31.943′ N, 90° 0.663′ W. Marker is in Reedsburg, Wisconsin, in Sauk County.
-Marker is on East Main Street (State Highway 23/33) west of Webb Avenue, on the left when traveling west.
-Marker is by the east bank of the Baraboo River.
+43° 32.286′ N, 90° 0.743′ W. Marker is in Reedsburg, Wisconsin, in Sauk County.
+Marker can be reached from North Webb Avenue near Fourth Street.
+Marker is in Webb Park.
 Touch for map.
-Marker is at or near this postal address: 16 East Main Street, Reedsburg WI 53959, United States of America.
+Marker is in this post office area: Reedsburg WI 53959, United States of America.
 Touch for directions.

 Also see . . .

 1. Clare Briggs.
 Wikipedia entry.
 (Submitted on July 26, 2010.)

 2. Clare Briggs Photo Gallery.
 (Submitted on July 26, 2010.)

 Credits.
 This page was last revised on May 5, 2018.
 It was originally submitted on July 26, 2010, by Keith L of Wisconsin Rapids, Wisconsin.
 This page has been viewed 764 times since then and 16 times this year.
 Photos: 1, 2. submitted on July 26, 2010, by Keith L of Wisconsin Rapids, Wisconsin.